Buffalo Soldier tragedy of 1877: Background

-About noon on July 17, Nolan met the buffalo hunters led by James Harvey.
-One of the key players was the hunters' main guide Jose Piedad Tafoya, a former Comanchero.
-He knew the Llano well, but was weak in English.
-With other hunters helping, Tafoya talked to Nolan under the shade of a huge old pecan tree on Bull Creek, which was 7 mi east of Muchaque Peak in Borden County, Texas.
-Nolan showed his orders to the hunters, and despite an initial level of mistrust, they were willing to combine forces.
+About noon on July 17, Nolan met the buffalo hunters led by Harvey.
+One of the key players was the hunters' main guide, Jose Piedad Tafoya, a former Comanchero—traders with the Comanche.
+Tafoya knew the Llano well, but was weak in English.
+With the help of other hunters, he spoke with Nolan at Bull Creek, which was 7 mi east of Muchaque Peak in Borden County.
+After Nolan showed the hunters his orders, they were willing to combine forces despite initial mistrust.

-The bison hunters had previously been in an armed conflict with the Comanche and were seeking to recover their stock.
-The hunters would provide guidance and firepower, while Nolan's soldiers would engage in combat and offer medical aid and supplies.
-The hunters sought to reclaim their livestock and seek revenge, while Nolan aimed to redeem himself and demonstrate his worthiness of a command that would restore his good reputation.
-The goal was to find water every 24 hours.
-Nolan set up a supply base at Bull Creek in compliance with his orders.
-It was across the creek from the buffalo hunter supply base.
+The hunters had previously been in an armed conflict with the Comanche and were seeking to recover their stock as well as seek revenge.
+It was decided that they would provide guidance and firepower and that Nolan's soldiers would engage in combat and offer medical aid and supplies.
+Nolan's personal aim was to redeem himself and demonstrate his worthiness of a command that would restore his good reputation.
+The goal of both groups was to find water every 24 hours.
+In compliance with his orders, Nolan set up a supply base at Bull Creek, across from the buffalo hunter supply base.

-The events that unfolded over the next two weeks led to a series of command and control errors, compounded by civilian distrust.
-Alongside new recruits, the oppressive heat, wool uniforms, and alcohol supplied by the buffalo hunters to the soldiers created a perilous mix, testing Nolan and his men.
-Nolan had planned a 20-day scout from his Bull Creek supply base, utilizing mules from the wagons as pack animals.
-He dispatched the empty wagons back to Fort Concho for additional supplies, to be ready upon his return at the supply base.
+The events that unfolded over the next two weeks led to a series of command-and-control errors, compounded by civilian distrust.
+Alongside recruits, the oppressive heat, wool uniforms, and alcohol supplied by the hunters to the soldiers created a perilous mix that tested Nolan and his men.
+He had planned a 20-day scout from his Bull Creek supply base, utilizing mules from the wagons as pack animals and dispatching the empty wagons back to Fort Concho for additional supplies to be ready upon his return at the supply base.

-On July 18 in the evening, some of the buffalo hunter's supplies, including alcohol, were shared with some of the soldiers for a small price.
+On the evening of July 18, some of the hunters' supplies, including alcohol, were shared with some of the soldiers for a small price.
 Some of the sergeants not staying in the supply camp apparently partook.
-Later the next day, when 40 of the 60 men of A Company set out for Cedar Lake, the sergeants failed to check that every soldier had filled his canteen.
-In the heat of the day, those who had been drinking the evening before were terribly parched and did not ration their water.
-Their example led many recruits to drain their canteens.
-The buffalo hunters carried more water than the soldiers, knowing that the heat and weather would impact finding water.
-They also were conditioned to the heat and maintained a high level of water discipline.
+Later the next day, when 40 of the 60 men of Company A set out for Cedar Lake, the sergeants failed to check that every soldier had filled his canteen with water, with the result that in the heat of the day those who had been drinking the evening before were terribly parched and did not ration their water.
+Their example led many of the recruits to drain their canteens.
+The hunters carried more water than the soldiers, aware that the heat and weather would make finding water harder.
+They were also conditioned to the heat and maintained strict water discipline.